Kick off the new tax year with 50% off our Ltd company accountancy packages!

 If you’re running a small business as a sole trader, you can pay money into a personal pension scheme.
 If you’re a director of a limited company, you can pay into a personal pension or your company can make payments on your behalf.
 Whatever your business situation, there are significant tax reliefs for pension contributions available.

-This is a tax-efficient way of investing money because you normally get pension tax relief.
-You’ll get relief from the government, up to the top rate of income tax you pay.
+Making contributions to a personal pension entitles you to tax relief from the government up to the rate of income tax you pay.
 So if you’re a basic rate taxpayer in England then the government will top up your pension contribution by 20%, meaning a contribution of £80 is worth £100.
-You’ll also get another 20% if you’re a higher-rate taxpayer when you declare the personal pension contributions on your Self Assessment.
+The government’s contribution is automatically provided at the basic tax rate.

-If you’re looking for more information on these rules, check out our article Pension Auto-enrolment: everything SMEs need to know.
+If you’re looking for more information on these rules, check out our article Pension Auto-enrolment: everything businesses need to know.

 As a freelancer, contractor or small business owner, professional financial planning helps you plan for the future.
 We can help you with this, whether that’s setting up a personal pension, investing in an ISA, or having a complete review of your finances.
 Our professional advice supports you and your personal goals.

-Get in touch to see how we can help you!
+Get in touch to see how we could help you!